 The Faculty of Science aims to make a genuine contribution to the discovery of new knowledge and technologies through collaborative partnerships with local and international academic, industry and government partners.

 The Faculty has strong international connections through both research collaborations and student exchanges and is actively pursuing new opportunities in curriculum development such as the Blended BSc program in collaboration with IISER (Pune) and the University of Pune, and a graduate Master’s program in biosecurity with the University of Ghana.

 The Faculty of Science is a proud supporter of the Melbourne-India Postgraduate Program (MIPP), a joint initiative of the University of Melbourne and a select group of India’s best research institutions.
 The program provides opportunities for students who studied at partner institutions to work with University of Melbourne academics.
 Our Indian partners are Indian Institute of Technology Madras, Indian Institute of Technology Kanpur, Indian Institute of Science Bangalore, and Indian Institute of Technology Kharagpur.
 The program is now extended to Sri Lanka.

-Peking University is regarded as one of the premier universities in China for Science and is ranked strongly in many areas including Environmental Science, Chemistry, Mathematics, Physics and Computer Science.
-The camp is part of a collaboration in the area of science between the two institutions, that began in 1987.
+Peking University is regarded as one of the premier universities in China for Science and is ranked strongly in many areas including Environmental Science, Mathematics, Chemistry, Physics and Computer Science.

 Bachelor of Science (Blended)